What is School Direct?

-Schools, therefore, have more control over the quality of training that is provided and how it is delivered.
+School Direct is a programme whereby schools recruit trainees directly and select them to train and work within their partnership schools.
+Schools, therefore, have more control over the quality of training, which is provided, and how it is delivered.
 We guarantee an interview for any relevant post in a partnership school for those who are successful on the programme with us.

-The salaried route is aimed at graduates with at least three years work experience and is an employment based route into teaching.
-The non-salaried route is open to all graduates funded by tuition fees paid by the graduate through the student loan scheme.
+There are two routes into School Direct: Salaried and non-salaried.
+The salaried route is aimed at graduates with at least 3 years work experience and is an employment-based route into teaching.
+The non-salaried route is open to all graduates funded by bursaries and tuition fees paid by the graduate through the student loan scheme.
 Our School Direct programmes will lead you to gaining a PGCE in conjunction with our partnership universities.

-- The Warwick School (Lead School) (www.warwick.surrey.sch.uk)
+The Ashcombe School (Lead School)

 The model for training that we will follow will primarily focus on training in the classroom as well as having regular focused training days delivered by outstanding practitioners.
 We believe it is important to be in an innovative environment where you are supported and challenged to reach your potential.